 5. Poor Sleep

 Studies show that key nutrient deficiencies are often associated with poor sleep.
-Moreover, there is an intricate relationship between your sleep and your blood glucose.
-Sleep problems are associated with higher blood glucose and low or high blood glucose can cause sleep issues.
+Moreover, there is an intricate relationship between your sleep and blood glucose.
+Sleep problems are associated with higher blood glucose, and low or high blood glucose can cause sleep issues.
 For example, higher blood glucose and insulin levels are often seen in poor sleepers.

 6. Skin Issues